Gerson Borrero: Early years

 Borrero was born in 1950 in Ponce, Puerto Rico, and came to New York City at age 4.

 He and his brother were raised by their single mother, Noelia Maldonado, who worked at a jewelry factory and sold Avon and home cleaning products.

 Growing up in the Bronx, Borrero was argumentative in school.
 He disagreed with his teachers frequently and vehemently.
 To this day, Borrero "wonders how he managed to get good grades."

 Borrero's "notorious candor" got him in trouble with an elementary schoolteacher.
 The teacher pulled his ears and dug her nails into them, which prompted Borrero to throw a milk tray at her.
 At this point, Borrero's mother sent him back to Puerto Rico for a few years.

 In 1980, Borrero was a co-founder of the "Committee Against Fort Apache," which protested against the negative imagery and racial stereotyping of the movie Fort Apache, the Bronx.

 On another occasion, Borrero led a protest when Madonna rubbed a Puerto Rican flag between her legs.

 Borrero helped found the Institute for Puerto Rican Policy.
-He later opened a public relations firm, and helped Rep. Nydia Velazquez in her initial, and successful, run for US Congress.
+He later opened a public relations firm, and helped Rep. Nydia Velázquez in her initial, and successful, run for US Congress.

 His journalism career started when a friend asked him to deliver occasional commentaries for a local Spanish-language TV station, and he discovered that "there was a market for his belligerence."
 In 1995, Borrero began writing full-time for El Diario/La Prensa, the largest Spanish-language newspaper in New York City.